insitech-international/qode-clarity/backend/code_clarity_fastapi/data/question_bank/Algorithms_and_Data_Structures/Greedy_Algorithms/Activity_Selection/711_Job_Sequencing_with_Deadlines.md

 Output: 80
 Explanation: Job sequence: `[Job 1, Job 3, Job 2]` gives maximum profit.

-### Version 3: Real-Life Job Scheduling Scenarios
+## Version 3: Real-Life Job Scheduling Scenarios

-1. **Freelance Project Management**: As a freelancer, you are given multiple projects, each with a deadline and a fixed payment upon completion.
+**Scenario 1.
+Freelance Project Management**: As a freelancer, you are given multiple projects, each with a deadline and a fixed payment upon completion.
 The goal is to select projects that maximize your total earnings while ensuring no deadlines are missed.
    a) Schedule the projects to maximize your total income.
    b) Handle urgent projects that must be completed first.
    c) Manage overlapping projects that may require a trade-off between profit and completion time.

-2. **Factory Production Line**: A factory is given a set of orders, each with a due date and a profit margin.
+**Scenario 2.
+Factory Production Line**: A factory is given a set of orders, each with a due date and a profit margin.
 The objective is to prioritize orders that maximize profit while ensuring no order misses its due date.
    a) Develop a production plan that maximizes profit.
    b) Schedule maintenance windows that least impact high-profit orders.
    c) Minimize idle time between orders.

-3. **Contractor Time Management**: A contractor has multiple job offers, each with different pay and deadlines.
+**Scenario 3.
+Contractor Time Management**: A contractor has multiple job offers, each with different pay and deadlines.
 The contractor has to decide which jobs to take to maximize earnings, while ensuring deadlines are respected.
    a) Prioritize high-paying jobs.
    b) Avoid taking too many jobs that cannot be completed on time.
    c) Handle last-minute urgent tasks that disrupt planned schedules.